sodadata/docs/soda/glossary.md

 A free, open-source, command-line tool that enables you to use the Soda Checks Language to turn user-defined input into aggregated SQL queries.
 You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
 See [Soda Core documentation]({% link soda-core/overview-main.md %}).

 ### Soda Spark (Deprecated)
 Soda Spark was an extension of Soda SQL that allowed you to run Soda SQL functionality programmatically on a Spark DataFrame.
-Replaced by Soda Core configured to [connect with Apache Spark DataFrames]({% link soda-core/configuration.md %}#connect-to-apache-spark-dataframes).
+It has been replaced by Soda Core configured to [connect with Apache Spark DataFrames]({% link soda-core/configuration.md %}#connect-to-apache-spark-dataframes).
 Access [legacy documentation]({% link soda-spark/install-and-use.md %}).

 ### Soda SQL (Deprecated)
-Soda SQL was an open-source command-line tool that scans the data in your data source.
+Soda SQL was an open-source command-line tool that scanned the data in your data source.
 Replaced by [Soda Core]({% link soda-core/overview-main.md %}).
 Access [legacy documentation]({% link soda-sql/overview.md %}).

 ### threshold
 The value for a metric that Soda checks against during a scan.
 See [Metrics and checks]({% link soda-cl/metrics-and-checks.md %}).